sonewman/express-destiny/readme.md

 - text/html
 - default

-If none of these mime-types are present then we set a `html` handle as the first format handle, which calls `next()`.
+If none of these mime-types are present then we set a `default` handle as the first format handle, which calls `next()`.

-If you would like to disable this you can do so by using `defaultHTML: false` option displayed in the example above.
+If you would like to disable this you can do so by using `default: false` option displayed in the example above.